nuuuwan/news_lk3_data/README.md

 *2024-12-17 09:50:00* · [`adaderanalk`](https://www.adaderana.lk/news/104300/jagath-wickremeratne-appointed-new-speaker-) · `en`

-National People’s Power (NPP) Member of Parliament Dr. Jagath Wickramaratne has been unanimously appointed as the new Speaker of Sri Lanka’s Parliament.
+National People’s Power (NPP) Member of Parliament Dr. Jagath Wickramaratne has been unanimously elected as the new Speaker of Sri Lanka’s Parliament.

 The Polonnaruwa District MP was nominated by Prime Minister Dr. Harini Amarasuriya following the commencement of today’s parliamentary session.